biohackathon-japan/bh23-multiomics-knowledge-graph/paper/paper.md

 ## Clinical knowledge graph

+Our use case was to explore the use of multilevel omics for the discovery of biomarkers and therapeutic targets for stroke.
+For this, we focused on a previous study comprising proteomics, transcriptomics, methylation and miRNA expression data for a cohort of 30 stroke patients.
+We propose an RDF representation for the patient metadata that can be extracted from the Electronic Health Records and integrated into our knowledge graph.

 Clinical data for research is frequently modeled following the [OMOP Common Data Model](https://ohdsi.github.io/CommonDataModel/cdm54.html).
 The OMOP-CDM provides not only a data model but also a graph like structure of concepts and their relationships that leverages widely accepted clinical coding systems such as SNOMED CT, RxNorm, LOINC, and ICD-10, among others.
 It would make sense to enable querying an OMOP-CDM resource using SPARQL so that it could be easily integrated with other resources.
 Instead of replicating the data in a different endpoint we can make use of [ontop](https://ontop-vkg.org), a Virtual Knowledge Graph system which can expose the content of arbitrary relational databases as knowledge graphs.
 These graphs are virtual, which means that data remains in the data sources instead of being moved to another database.

-Ontop translates SPARQL queries (opens new window) expressed over the knowledge graphs into SQL queries executed by the relational data sources.
-It relies on R2RML mappings (opens new window) and can take advantage of lightweight ontologies.
+Ontop translates SPARQL queries expressed over the knowledge graphs into SQL queries executed by the relational data sources.
+It relies on R2RML mappings and can take advantage of lightweight ontologies.

+To generate the R2RML mappings we used [ShExML](https://github.com/herminiogg/ShExML/) Shape Expressions Mapping Language (ShExML) is a DSL that offers a solution for mapping and merging heterogeneous data sources.
+As being based on ShEx the shape is the main foundation to define the transformations.

+By exposing a SPARQL endpoint on top of an OMOP-CDM resource using Ontop, several benefits can be achieved.

+1. Semantic Querying: SPARQL is a powerful query language for RDF data, allowing users to express complex queries and retrieve information based on semantic relationships.
+By providing a SPARQL endpoint, researchers can leverage semantic querying capabilities to explore and analyze the OMOP-CDM data, enabling more sophisticated and precise data retrieval.

+2. Integration with Linked Data: The RDF format used in Ontop allows for integration with the broader Linked Data ecosystem.
+OMOP-CDM data can be linked to other relevant datasets, ontologies, and vocabularies, creating an interconnected network of biomedical knowledge.
+This integration enables researchers to leverage external resources for enhanced analysis, discovery of new relationships, and enrichment of the research context.

+3. Interoperability: The SPARQL endpoint provided by Ontop facilitates interoperability between different systems and tools.
+Researchers can utilize existing SPARQL-compatible tools, frameworks, and libraries to query and process the OMOP-CDM data.
+This interoperability enhances the accessibility and usability of the OMOP-CDM resource, making it easier to collaborate and integrate the data into various research workflows.

+4. Knowledge Discovery: The semantic representation provided by Ontop allows for enhanced knowledge discovery within the OMOP-CDM data.
+Researchers can uncover hidden relationships, patterns, and correlations by applying advanced reasoning and inference techniques to the data.
+This capability supports hypothesis generation, data exploration, and the identification of new research directions.

+These benefits empower researchers to explore and analyze the data in a more flexible, comprehensive, and meaningful manner, fostering advanced biomedical research and evidence-based decision-making, and allowed us to integrate clinical data into the graph.

 ### Clinical NLP

-To achieve our objectives, we conducted a comprehensive survey of open source language models available and evaluated their suitability for our task.
-We explored different models, taking into consideration factors such as performance, computational requirements, and ease of deployment.
-Subsequently, we sought to run the selected models on a local computer, ensuring that the infrastructure requirements were met.

-Having established a working environment for LLMs, we developed a set of pipelines that incorporated various natural language processing techniques to extract relevant biological terms from textual data.
-These terms were then matched and mapped to the corresponding ontology terms, thereby providing a standardized representation of the extracted information.
-By utilizing Linked Data principles, we aimed to create an interconnected network of biological knowledge that would facilitate data integration and enable advanced analysis.
+In order to enrich the clinical information added to the graph, we used Natural Language Procesing techniques to extract information from clinical notes.
+Having established a working environment for NLP, we developed a set of pipelines that incorporated various natural language processing API to extract relevant clinical terms and their relationships from textual data.
+These terms were then matched and mapped to the corresponding ontology terms, thereby providing a standardized representation of the extracted information and integration with the knowledge graph.

 ## Machine Learning on knowledge graph
   - Graph Neural Networks